zustin-lu/lab-js-module/webpack/tree-shaking/README.md

 CommonJS exports are resolved at runtime because CommonJS is designed to work in a synchronous, blocking manner, particularly in server-side environments like Node.js.
 CommonJS modules are required to import modules, and exports can be dynamically modified during **runtime**.
 This dynamic nature makes it difficult for static analysis to determine which parts of the code are used and which are not.

-> The bundled file size was not tree-shaking because CommonJS and bundled size were still larger than expected because it was not tree-shakable.
+> The bundled file size didn't undergo tree-shaking as intended, bundled sizes remained larger than anticipated due to their non-tree-shakable nature.

 **ESModule**